 Emerson’s biographical sketch of Thoreau in the Atlantic Monthly would have also affected Dickinson.
 In a discussion of Emerson’s “anti-mentoring” of Thoreau and Dickinson, Lawrence Buell charts the changing effect of the 1862 sketch:

-like the passage that rebukes Thoreau for his lack of “ambition.”
+such as the passage quoted in the History section that rebukes Thoreau for his lack of “ambition.”

 What might have appealed to Dickinson is Emerson’s account of Thoreau’s dismissal of the bustling world and professional concerns in order to wrestle